Tijuana, Mexico Border Crossing

 Approaching Vicente Guerrero, you will cross a four-lane bridge (Puente Santo Domingo) spanning a dry river bed (arroyo).
 Once across the Santo Domingo bridge, you are in Vicente Guerrero.

-Continue to the [only] traffic light in Vicente Guerrero, about one-half mile past the bridge.
+Continue to the first traffic light in Vicente Guerrero, about one-half mile past the bridge.
 (You will have driven almost exactly 175 miles from the San Ysidro/Tijuana border crossing.)
 At this traffic light, turn right (west) and go one long block to a four-way stop where the pavement ends.
 Proceed straight for two more blocks (dirt road), then turn left.

 Go one block and on your right you will see the back of Welcome Home (Casa Hogar Bienvenidos), a concrete block wall.
 Turn right to get to the main gate entrance for Welcome Home.